Mutty99/MonIDConverter/README.md

 # MonIDConverter

-G++ Compiler for Windows is required to run this program.
-Use MinGw to install it on your computer: https://sourceforge.net/projects/mingw/

 This is a calculator and converter created to help people who want to RNG with 3DSRNGTool.
 You can either input TID and SID, or G7TID and G7TID.
 The program will tell you: